 Fort George Island in Duval County, Florida — The American South (South Atlantic)

 Location.
-30° 25.681′ N, 81° 25.528′ W. Marker is in Fort George Island, Florida, in Duval County.
-Marker is on Ft.
-George Road, on the left when traveling north.
-Marker is located at the Fort George Island State Park.
+30° 24.81′ N, 81° 25.76′ W. Marker is in Fort George Island, Florida, in Duval County.
+Marker is on Fort George Road, on the left when traveling north.
 Touch for map.
-Marker is in this post office area: Jacksonville FL 32226, United States of America.
+Marker is at or near this postal address: 10560 Fort George Road, Jacksonville FL 32226, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
 The Huguenot Memorial Site (approx. half a mile away); Jean Ribaut (approx. 0.8 miles away); Pilot Town/Napoleon Bonaparte Broward (approx. 0.8 miles away); Fort George Island (approx. one mile away); Site of the Mission of San Juan del Puerto (approx. one mile away); Ribault Club Inn (approx. one mile away); U.S. Merchant Marine (approx. 1.2 miles away); French Huguenots in North America (approx. 1.2 miles away).
 Touch for a list and map of all markers in Fort George Island.

 Credits.
 This page was last revised on July 7, 2021.
 It was originally submitted on September 1, 2012, by Mike Stroud of Bluffton, South Carolina.
 This page has been viewed 466 times since then and 16 times this year.
 Last updated on February 14, 2021, by Jason R. Surratt of Aurora, Colorado.
 Photos: 1, 2, 3, 4, 5, 6. submitted on September 2, 2012, by Mike Stroud of Bluffton, South Carolina. • J. Makali Bruton was the editor who published this page.